AndreeeasN/pp1-tekken-rundown/README.md

 ## Media
 Fonts Used:
   - [Tarrget - by Iconian Fonts](https://www.fontspace.com/tarrget-font-f32924), used in the creation of the Unofficial TEKKEN Rundown logo, based on the TEKKEN Tag Tournament logo font.
-  - [Open Sans](https://fonts.google.com/specimen/Open+Sans) used for headers, closely resembles the font used in the TEKKEN 7 Main Menu.
+  - [Open Sans](https://fonts.google.com/specimen/Open+Sans), used for headers, closely resembles the font used in the TEKKEN 7 Main Menu.

 Images used:
   - The README presentation image was taken from [Am I Responsive?](https://ui.dev/amiresponsive)
   - All hero images are in-game captures of TEKKEN 7 (Owned by Bandai Namco), taken using Nvidia GeForce Experience Photo Mode.
   - Logos for mainline games 1-7 and icons for input notations are from the Gallery included in the official TEKKEN 7 release.
+  - The TEKKEN Rundown logo was created using the TEKKEN
   - The TEKKEN 8 and TEKKEN World Tour logos used are from the [Official Bandai Namco Website](https://en.bandainamcoent.eu/tekken).

 Videos used: